 All presenters and spectators must register for the Conference in advance.
 Registration is conducted online using the Registration Website, which is accessible from the Registration page.
 All registrations and all registration fees (see below) must be received by their respective deadlines, which are listed on the Registration page.
 No persons will be admitted to the poster or paper presentations without a pre-paid registration.

-The conference registration fee for presenters is $45.
-The registration fee for spectators is $25.
-Registration includes a nametag, conference program, and admission to all of the conference presentations, as well as a light continental breakfast on Saturday morning and lunch on Saturday afternoon.
+The conference registration fee for presenters is $35.
+The registration fee for spectators is $20.
+Registration includes a nametag, digital copy of the conference program, and admission to all of the conference presentations, as well as a light continental breakfast on Saturday morning and lunch on Saturday afternoon.
+An official printed conference program can also be purchased.
 Registration fees are collected during the registration process and people who have not registered will not be admitted to the conference.
 Refunds cannot be produced and there are no exceptions to this policy.

 A timeline for this year's abstract submission, registration, and payment process is available on the Registration page.